haondt/ascii-art/README.md

 detail ends up getting lost.
 On black and white images, such as monochromatic clipart, this is essentially perfect.
 I figured this was about as good as I could get with ascii characters, but decided to take it a bit further.
-Unicode provides 256 braille symbols consisting of all combinations of a 4x2 matrix of dots.
+Unicode provides 256 braille symbols consisting of all permutations of a 2x4 matrix of dots.
 This is perfect for my purpose so I initially repeated strategy 3, Advanced Asciify with the braille characters.

 However, moving from ~60 ascii characters to 256 braille characters and testing all of them made the program much slower.
 I was able to solve this by only testing 8 braille characters (one for each dot position), combining the test results and performing a binary search to find the best fitting braille character.
-This was able to reduce my runtime on sample data from 25+ seconds per run to < 2 seconds.
+This was able to reduce my runtime on test data from 25+ seconds per run to < 2 seconds.
 The resulting image is the same as the initial braillify strategy.